cwendorf/EASI/docs/Functions/testMeansOmnibus.md

 ### Description

-Provides a statistical significance test for for an Analysis of Variance.
+Provides a statistical significance test for an Analysis of Variance.

 ### Usage